 About needing a place to stay, I'm going to approach my church about it.

 Regarding the lady: I don't wish to marry her, but I feel a great deal of compassion and sympathy for her because she took me in when I was helpless.
-I wish none of this happened, so that I could have been her little brother for life.
-Now it appears that I'll have to erase her out of my life.
+I wish none of this happened so that I could have been her little brother for life.
+Now it appears that I'll have to erase her from my life.